 - Surfing needs strong arms for paddling and good core for balancing.
 Learning planks or basic yoga will not only help you pick it up quickly but will also help you save time.
 You don’t want to waste your 30 minutes learning how to balance, do you?
 Time is gold and surfboard rent is expensive.

-- You need to have a proper surfing attire. ( Rash guard paired with board short or anything that is surfing specific.)
+- You need to have a proper surfing attire. ( Rash guard paired with board shorts or anything that is surfing specific.)

 4. Bucas Grande Island and Sohoton Cove National Park